shivannis/xandr-docs-public/xandr-docs/articles/invest/working-with-roles.md

 ---
-Title : Working with Roles
-Description : Roles determine what the users can view and perform in the Xandr system, and can be applied at the Platform or Feature level.
-You can also create custom roles depending on the need
+Title : Microsoft Invest - Working with Roles Description : Roles determine what the users can view and perform in the Xandr system, and can be applied at the Platform or Feature level.
 ---

-# Working with Roles
+# Microsoft Invest - Working with roles

 Roles determine what the users can view and perform in the Xandr system, and can be applied at the Platform or Feature level.
 You can also create custom roles depending on the need of the business.